testit-tms/api-client-java/docs/ProjectsApi.md

 | **403** | Update permission for projects is required |  -  |
 | **404** | Project with provided ID was not found |  -  |

-<a name="searchAttributesInProject"></a>
+<a id="searchAttributesInProject"></a>
 # **searchAttributesInProject**
-> List&lt;CustomAttributeGetModel&gt; searchAttributesInProject(id, skip, take, orderBy, searchField, searchValue, projectAttributesFilterModel)
+> List&lt;CustomAttributeGetModel&gt; searchAttributesInProject(id, skip, take, orderBy, searchField, searchValue, searchAttributesInProjectRequest)

 Search for attributes used in the project